karchive22/Gaming/README.md

-Disclamer, if you will fork the repo and change repo name change the directory from /Gaming/ to /[Your forked repo name here]/
+If you are going to fork the repo, Please give me credit and add it in the gaming website on where others see it, also star it too.